Isa BlumiAssociate professor, docent

 Isa Blumi is Docent/Associate Professor of Turkish and Middle Eastern Studies at Stockholm University within the Department of Asian and Middle Eastern Studies.
 He holds a PhD in History and Middle Eastern/Islamic Studies from New York University (NYU-2005) and a Master of Political Science and Historical Studies (1995) from The New School for Social Research, New York.

 Dr. Isa Blumi joined Stockholm University in late 2015 after spending the previous 12 years teaching and researching at universities located in Germany, Belgium, Turkey, the USA, United Arab Emirates, Switzerland, and Albania/Kosovo.
 Over these years, Dr. Blumi has mentored students and directed MA and PhD projects.
-Several of these former students currently teach at Spelman College, UC-Davis, Princeton, Yeshiva, Iowa State, and the University of Amsterdam.
-Since joining Stockholm University, Dr. Blumi has mentored four graduate students who have successfully defended their PhDs at the Universities of Geneva, Copenhagen, Amsterdam, and Antwerp.
-Currently, Dr. Blumi is supervising the PhD projects of students attending the Departments of History at UCLA and UC-Davis, Gender Studies at SOAS, along with MA students at Stockholm University's Middle Eastern Studies program.
+Several of these former students who finished their PhDs currently teach at Spelman College, UC-Davis, Princeton, Yeshiva, and the Universities of Utah and Amsterdam.
+Since joining Stockholm University, Dr. Blumi has mentored PhD students who have successfully defended their PhDs at the Universities of Geneva, UCLA, Copenhagen, Amsterdam, Leuven, and Antwerp.
+Currently, Dr. Blumi is supervising the PhD projects of students attending the Departments of History at UC-Davis, Gender Studies at SOAS, along with MA students at Stockholm University's Middle Eastern Studies program.
 Former students at the Department of Asian and Middle Eastern Studies under Isa Blumi's supervision have since moved into PhD programs in Social Anthropology at Stockholm University, Arab History at the American University of Beirut, and Anthropology and Sociology at the Graduate Institute in Geneva.
 Here is a list of student supervision and their current positions:

 PhD/MA Supervision and/or Committee Member (in progress):